365 Penguins: Plot

-On the morning of New Year's Day a family receives an anonymous package containing a penguin and a note which says "I'm number 1.
+On the morning of New Year's Day a family - Ted (the narrative), Amy, and their parents - receives an anonymous package containing a penguin and a note which says "I'm number 1.
 Feed me when I'm hungry."(pages 4,5) The family then receives a penguin a day for 365 days.
 The book discusses the problems the family experiences, including feeding and housing penguins, and in Summer, heat (which the penguins don't like), noise and the smell.
 After a time, the family appears to accept their lot, "You live penguin.
 You think penguin.
 You dream penguin.
 You become penguin."(pages 34,35) By the time of New Year's Eve there are 365 penguins in the house and the family is forced to celebrate outside.
 After midnight Uncle Victor, an ecologist, arrives and explains that the penguins' South Pole habitat is shrinking due to melting ice caps so he decided to introduce them to the North Pole.
 But as endangered species can't be exported he sent the family a penguin a day, alternating between a male and a female.
 Uncle Victor then takes all the penguins except Chilly, a cute penguin with blue feet, who the family agrees to look after.
 The story ends when the next day a very large package arrives containing a polar bear and a note similar to the first penguin note.